 6. Show your love for your family by doing housework or a chore (ahem, husbands I am mostly talking to you…it’s sexier than you think!)

-Surprise your kids with their chores already done when they get home from school, or take over your husbands chores before he gets home from work.
+Surprise your kids with their chores already done when they are done with school, or take over your husbands chores before he gets home from work.
 Better yet, have your husband and kids read this article and have them do all the chores for YOU!

 7. Watch rom-coms or a movie of everyone’s choice at home